 4. Are you accessible for families?

 Let families know upfront that you’re ready for feedback and communication.
-If English is not the first language of your students’ caregivers, try to ensure they receive translated instructions.
+If English is not their first language, try to ensure they receive translated instructions.

 5. Have your set your office hours?